relaycc/xmtp-bridge/README.md

 # Quickstart

-`npm run dev:up` and follow the error messages.
+`npm run test:dev` and follow the error messages.

 # Run It